ivop/ramtest2114/README.md

 ### Algorithm

-The tester uses the MARCH MSS algorithm with.
+The tester uses the MARCH MSS algorithm.
 It tests all combinations of the up and down rules, and uses a set of three different background data value pairs to cover all errors it's able to detect.

 Write errors: